St Mary's Church, Hinckley: Present building

 The present church was rebuilt in the thirteenth century.
 A beam found during the Victorian rebuilding was inscribed with the date 1246.
 The oldest parts of the church you see today date from the thirteenth and fourteenth centuries – roughly 1240 to 1400.
 These are the tower, nave and chancel.

 A large scale restoration took place between 1875 and 1878, at a cost of £10,000 (in today's money about £10,000,000, if you take into account an average working man's wage).
 The architect was Ewan Christian.
 The Vicar was Rev W.H.
 Disney, who spent ten years at Hinckley (1874 -1884).
-He wrote about his time in Hinckley in his autobiography, 'Incidents during Thirty Years Clerical Work in Ireland and England (published 1898).
+He wrote about his time in Hinckley in his autobiography, Incidents during Thirty Years Clerical Work in Ireland and England (published 1898).
 He begins his account of his ministry in Hinckley: `My health is now broken.
 The nervous system gave way under the strain of ten years' unceasing work in a manufacturing town in Leicestershire'.
 There is a plaque in memory of Rev. W.H.
 Disney on the south wall of the Chancel in the church.

 The old north and south aisles and transepts were demolished in 1875, along with the great west singing gallery or singing loft, erected 1723.
 This gallery projected two bays towards the east.
 There were also galleries in the north and south aisles, which were also demolished.
 The poor used to be herded into the north gallery, which was filled with benches seating 360.
 New and larger aisles and transepts were built.
 When completed there was seating for 1,200 people, all on oak pews.
 Each transept had its own door so that the children could enter and leave without disturbing the rest of the congregation!
 The chancel was restored and re-roofed in 1880.
 A lot of the stone used by the Victorians in the 1875/78 restoration was of poor quality, and has had to be replaced over the years.

 Restoration 1993 – 2006

-Extensive restoration work was carded out to the spire and tower in 1993 & 1994.
+Extensive restoration work was carried out to the spire and tower in 1993 & 1994.
 The top twelve feet of the spire was completely rebuilt, with much new stone.
 The south west pinnacle was rebuilt, and some of the decorative work on the tower renewed.
 The north stone spitter (or spout to throw water away from the tower) was completely renewed, and the underside carved with a likeness of the Vicar.
 Several other areas of stonework were restored including much of the parapet on the two gables of the Lady Chapel and elsewhere.